rezaeiaria/AmenChar/README.md

 	% Find class membership matrix (C) and
 	% remove the features selected as a class
+	% You can use ANY other method to choose classes
 	[C, F, F_label] = util_class(F, F_label, classes);

 	% Load communities